dectan/applied_statistics/README.md

-# Applied_Statistics
+# Applied Statistics

 <p>G00364639</p>
 <p>This repository is used for the project given during the Applied Statistic module on Higher Diploma in Data Analytics course from ATU.</p>

-<p>I have created Jupyter Notebook in Visual Studio Code, & I have added added comments to explain work, along with references<br>
+<p>I have created Jupyter Notebook in Visual Studio Code, & I have added comments to explain work, along with references<br>

 <p>For this markup sheet, I used the following websites as guides.<br>